 Step 1 option 2, Processed ( frequency domain) data uploading

-with the command “SP -off 0.5 -end 0.896 -pow 3.684” to achieve desired peak shape (Voigt).
+Please use the 2PI-Kaiser window function for apodization in the NMRPipe software with the command “SP -off 0.5 -end 0.896 -pow 3.684” to achieve desired peak shape (Voigt).

 You need to keep the imaginary part if you want to run manual phase correction.